 EarthShare NC was founded in 1991 by a group of nonprofits with the goal of connecting more people and resources to the conservation movement.
 We do this by partnering with employers to do workplace giving and employee engagement programs.
 For more about the causes that bring us to work each day, see our impact.

 Read our statement of solidarity with the Black community and our Racial Equity and Inclusion statement here.

 Our Commitment to Diversity: EarthShare NC is committed to representing our state’s diverse population in pursuit of our mission.
 Full engagement of minority communities is essential to not only the strengthening and preservation of the conservation movement, but to also ensuring that minority communities across NC have a more direct say in the state’s land and water future.

-A Midwesterner at heart, Rachel was raised in the Chicagoland area, and received a B.A in English from a small private college in Michigan.
-She went on to pursue a masters degree at The University of Toledo in Higher Education.
+A Midwesterner at heart, Rachel was raised in the Chicagoland area and received a B.A in English from a small private University in Southwestern Michigan.
+She went on to pursue a master’s degree at The University of Toledo in Higher Education.
 Her experiences since then have been varied, including time in higher education administration, business management, sustainability management, and urban agriculture.
 In her spare time, Rachel enjoys reading many, many books, and experimenting with new home pickling projects.